 If you’re serious about optimising your site for Google, take a look at some of our other posts:

-Or you could always contact us, we’re Search Engine Optimisation Experts!
+Or you could always contact us, we provide comprehensive services for SEO In Sheffield!
 So your business will be in safe hands.

 Before we move on to the next section, take a look at the organic listings, whilst they all have strong Meta Titles (such as ‘Plumbers in Sheffield | Find Trusted Experts | Checkatrade’) they don’t necessarily have a sold description (the longer bit, where ‘plumber, ‘plumbers Sheffield’ and ‘Plumbing’ are in bold).
 Make sure you take time to update both, the extra effort could make the difference and really help your click through rate.